 “In addition to our conservation and education work, we have also recently announced funding to build a Predator Experience at Monarto Safari Park which reverses the traditional zoo concept – essentially putting our visitors in the cage.

 “This project is the first of its kind in Australia and is another example of how we are leaders in modern animal welfare science.”

 Only a short walk from the Adelaide CBD, Adelaide Zoo spans over eight hectares and is home to more than 2500 animals and 250 different species of natives and exotic mammals, birds, reptiles and fish.

-Monarto Zoo is one of the world’s largest open range zoos, spanning more than 1,500 hectares and home to more than 500 animals and 50 species of native and exotic mammals, birds and reptiles.
+Monarto Safari Park is one of the world’s largest open range zoos, spanning more than 1,500 hectares and home to more than 500 animals and 50 species of native and exotic mammals, birds and reptiles.